Connect with us

 How three Mississippi school districts are spending $207 million in federal relief funds

-Flush with $2.3 billion in federal pandemic relief funds, school districts across the state are working to spend them on improvements, technology, and catching up on learning lost in the pandemic.
+Flush with $2.3 billion in federal pandemic relief funds, school districts across the state are working to spend them on infrastructure improvements, technology, and catching up on learning lost in the pandemic.

 The Elementary and Secondary School Emergency Relief (ESSER) Fund was created initially by the Coronavirus Aid Relief and Economic Security (CARES) Act and then subsequently replenished in two other pieces of federal legislation, creating three separate pots of money for the state and districts to spend.